The case for improving access to Handforth Station platforms

 Friends of Handforth Station have identified a series of possible solutions for step-free access to the platforms and and have discussed them all with Northern and Network Rail.
 These include:

-- Lift access – seen as very expensive on construction and maintenance
+- Lift access – seen as very expensive on construction and maintenance, but the most effective solution.

-- Ramp access from Station Road to the Wilmslow-bound platform along the side of The Carriages – needing minimal construction costs but requires purchase of land from Jones Homes, by Compulsory Purchase Order if necessary
+- Ramp access from Station Road to the Wilmslow-bound platform along the side of The Carriages – needing minimal construction costs but requires purchase of land from Jones Homes, by Compulsory Purchase Order if necessary, seen as practically less useful.

-- A longer, but more conventional ramp access to the Wilmslow-bound platform from the entrance to the station, possibly using the small section of land reserved by Jones Homes and replicating the ramp that was there in the 1950s.
+- A longer, but more conventional ramp access to the Wilmslow-bound platform from the entrance to the station, possibly using the small section of land reserved by Jones Homes and replicating the ramp that was there in the 1950s, seen as practically less useful.

-- A similar long ramp could also be possible to the Manchester-bound platform.
+- A similar long ramp could also be possible to the Manchester-bound platform – but also seen as practically less useful.

 - Ramp access from South Acre Drive to the Manchester-bound platform – various positions along this are possible, with the ramp nearest the waiting shelter having been used in the past as access by Network Rail and being the easiest to install.
 Note : FoHS were authorized by Northern to open this access for the day of the commemoration of the start of WW1 event.